 "Promise?"
 The girl pleaded, hands clasped in front of her.

 The shrilling ring of the phone prevented Murdock replying.
-He leapt over the couch throwing himself on the phone, like football touch down.
+He leapt over the couch throwing himself on the phone, like a football touchdown.

 Putting on a Chinese accent, Murdock lifted the receiver.
 "Ling Laundrette, service include shrink, stretch, dye but no fatal."

-"Shut up Murdock or I'll get BA on the phone," Face replied the other end of the line.
+"Shut up Murdock, or I'll get BA on the phone," Face replied on the other end of the line.